 I am no legal expert especially when it comes to Japan.
 But from what I can tell the rise of creative shops offering all kinds of services other than vaginal sex came about as a direct response to a prohibition on the sale of vaginal intercourse.
 Of course that prohibition isn’t full and total.

 Soaplands are the most obvious case of places that skirt any rules against shop offering vaginal sex.
 That includes places like the previously reviewed Darling Harbour in Tokyo and Paradise nearby.
 There is also another Paradise soapland in Kawasaki.
 While a select few soaplands like Darling Harbour and Don Juan will accept foreign customers Paradise is the only soapland that was specifically designed for foreigners.

 There are different explanations as to why soaplands are able to offer such services.
 Again I am no expert but I can tell you what I’ve heard.
 Some say soaplands are simply grandfathered in.
 Others say the places only really charge customers for use of the facilities with anything that goes on between the service providers and customers in the private rooms being their own business.
 Who knows?

 A few other places also offer full service in Japan but for the most part it all seems to be semi secretive and quite possibly illegal.
 Since the sale of any sexual services is illegal in many jurisdictions that may not sound like a big deal.
 But searching out prohibited activities in a country where they are full legal in different circumstances could appear to be quite foolhardy.

 When full service is offered outside of soaplands it is usually done secretively or in some cases without the knowledge of the management.
 There are also cases of people getting into serious trouble for asking women who don’t provide full service to go all the way when their job only entails things like oral.

-On the other hand that has created an opening for places like Paradise who have spotted a clear opportunity in the market and decided to cater to foreigners themselves.
+On the other hand that has created an opening for places like Paradise and a few others who have spotted a clear opportunity in the market and decided to cater to foreigners themselves.